NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 ```

-Ok, so it looks like there are two values, a user and something related to ssh.
+Ok, so it looks like there are two values, a username and something related to ssh.

-show field keys from "ssh"

 I'm thinking of ssh like a table.
 Let's look at the keys/columns: